-The NomadicMILK project tracks the daily routes of two milk related economies in Nigeria, between January and December 2009.
+The NomadicMILK project tracks the daily routes of two milk-related economies in Nigeria, between January and December 2009.
 It follows the movements of Mr. Idiris, a cowherd, and his family during the dry season.
 It also follows the distribution of PEAK milk, one of the best-known brands of powdered and condensed milk in Nigeria.
-The routes are traced by GPS, and drawings of each route are made on the ground, using a custom-developed GPS drawing robot.
+The routes are tracked by GPS, and drawings of each route are made on the ground, using a custom-developed GPS drawing robot.
 This way we can easily discuss the routes with the people involved.
-Finally, mono prints are made of every route or combination of routes.
+Finally, monoprints are made of every route or combination of routes.

 In recent years we started to show the work in a more abstract way: